 Alternative Break programs let you volunteer, perform community service and have unique learning opportunities during your fall break (Thanksgiving), winter break or spring break.
 By spending time immersed in a new community, you’ll learn about your role as a global citizen, make new friends and connections, and discover how you can become an agent of change.

-The projects that students participate with address issues such as: Education, Environment, HIV/AIDS, Homelessness, Hunger, Literacy, and Poverty.
+The projects that students participate with address issues such as: Education, Environment, Civil Rights, Homelessness, Hunger, Literacy, and Poverty.

 After your trip, you’ll be able to share the lessons you learned with your local community, and continue to lead a life of active citizenship.